About

 Rebecca Salazar (she/they) is a queer second-generation immigrant currently living as a guest on the territory of the Wolastoq people.
 She holds a BA in English Literature from Laurentian University as well as an MA and PhD in Creative Writing from the University of New Brunswick.
 The author of sulphurtongue (McClelland & Stewart), the knife you need to justify the wound (Rahila’s Ghost) and Guzzle (Anstruther), Rebecca has also published poetry and non-fiction in periodicals across Turtle Island.
 In their spare time, they co-host the Elm & Ampersand poetry podcast and tend to a growing ecosystem of houseplants.
 You can reach Rebecca by email at prog[at]artsnb[dot]ca.

-DOMINIQUE LÉGER, PROGRAM ASSISTANT
+DOMINIQUE LÉGER, PROGRAM OFFICER

 Dominique (they/them) is a queer, trans and Acadian cultural worker with a BFA in Film Studies from Concordia University.
 Outside their work at artsnb, Dominique is involved in numerous festivals and arts organizations in the Moncton region.
 When they’re not working, Dominique can be found comfortably on their couch with a book or watching a Japanese film from the 60s.
 They also love spending time outdoors (especially in the Bay of Fundy).
 They currently live on unceded Wolastoqiyik and Mi’kmaq territory (Moncton) with their dog Tulipe.
-You can reach Dominique by email at prog[at]artsnb[point]ca.
+You can reach Dominique by email at prog[at]artsnb[dot]ca.

 AUDRÉE HAMELIN-ST-AMOUR, COMMUNICATIONS OFFICER